craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes Sept 28 23.md

 John has been in a stupor of unconsciousness since the fight.
 He was dreaming of his life - taking what he wanted for his God's joy.

 ### What happened?

+they interviewed everyone

+they killed coraline and john. they got lots of info from piggie; specifically that there will be a big ol Infernal Cult Meeting on the 8th of Weeding in [[Boneborn]].

+they take a long rest here in the silver unicorn, and upon the marrow of the 2nd, they will take a riverboat south, landing in [[Bannerburn]] or [[Smoothpost]] before they continue onward to [[Boneborn]]